xavibenjamin/theboldreport.net/_posts/2016-01-05-Publishing-To-Jekyll-From-iOS.markdown

 Happy blogging!

 ----
-*Btdubs… this post was written completely on my iPad, and i loved every minute of it.*
+*Btdubs… this post was written completely on my iPad, and I loved every minute of it.*